The Hangover (film series): The Hangover Part III (2013)

 Phil, Stu and Doug are happily living uneventful lives at home.
 The only member of the Wolfpack who is not content is Alan.
 Still lacking a sense of purpose, Alan has ditched his meds and given in to his natural impulses until the untimely death of his father forces him to finally re-evaluate his lifestyle and seek the help he needs.
 Phil, Stu and Doug are there to make sure Alan takes the first step.
 This time, Alan marries Cassandra, and resigns from The Wolfpack, but things still go awry when the Wolfpack hits the road.

 Phillips first announced plans for a third film in May 2011, days before the release of The Hangover Part II.
 Craig Mazin, who co-wrote Part II, was also brought on board in May to script the film.
 The principal actors signed on in January 2012 and production began in September 2012 in Los Angeles, California, before moving to Nogales, Arizona, and Las Vegas, Nevada.
 The film was released on May 23, 2013.

 Future

+In October 2020, Ken Jeong said in an interview that the cast knew there would not be a fourth film when they finished filming The Hangover 3 and took time to commemorate its closure on the last day.

-On October 21, 2021 Zach Galifianakis said in an interview that a fourth film could happen if it would be a "Pixar family-friendly version".
-He then added: “I’ve written a lot of it, but I sent it to the other guys, they sent me videos of them burning it.”.
+In October 2021, Zach Galifianakis said in an interview that a fourth film could happen if it would be a "Pixar family-friendly version".
+He then added: "I've written a lot of it, but I just send it to the other guys, and they send me videos of them burning it."

+In November 2023, Bradley Cooper told The New Yorker Radio Hour that he would be open to reprising his role in a fourth film.
+"I would do probably Hangover 4 in an instant, yeah, just because I love Todd Phillips, I love Zach Galifianakis, I love Ed Helms so much.
+I probably would, yeah".
+Cooper, however, noted that Phillips had no apparent interest in a fourth film, remarking "I don’t think Todd’s ever going to do that."
+Later in the same month, Ed Helms expressed interest in a fourth Hangover film.

+In May 2025, Zach Galifanakis said that he doesn't think there is an audience for a fourth Hangover film and said "I don't think people care".